zeldavanderwaal/beaverPops_simulationApp_2024/README.md

 A demo version is available here:
 [a Beaver Population Simulation App - demo! ](https://naturalandenvironmentalscience.shinyapps.io/beaverApp_demo_v1/)

 ## App functionalities
-### Examples
-   - beavers: locate existing beaver territories on the map, simulate translocations
+   - beaver populations: locate existing beaver territories on the map, simulate translocated groups
    - landscape: modify habitat quality, incorporate barriers and management scenarios
-   - simulate population growth across the landscape
+   - simulate population growth of all poulations across the landscape
    - map probability of occupancy, create summaries over local areas and visualise trends through time

-### Examples in the UI
 ![how to 1](www2/fig_howto1.png) ![how to 2](www2/fig_howto2.png) ![how to 3](www2/fig_howto3.png)  ![how to 6](www2/fig_howto6.png)
 ![how to 4](www2/fig_howto4.png) ![how to 5](www2/fig_howto5.png) ![stest](www2/fig_settlmtTest.png)  ![how to 7](www2/fig_howto7.png)

-### In-app documentation
+In-app documentation includes
    - instructions (user guide, tutorial videos)
    - description of the app functionalities (buttons, map legends)
    - summary of the assumptions and parameters within the models